DeanLight/spannerlib/tutorials/Advanced usage.md

             # the input of project node is the same as the input of the join node
             return find_arity_of_node(term_graph, node_id)

-        # in this case, we extratc the free vars of the relation (since not all the terms ore free vars)
+        # in this case, we extract the free vars of the relation (since not all the terms ore free vars)
         elif node_type is TermNodeType.SELECT:
             relation_child_id = next(iter(term_graph.get_children(node_id)))
             relation = term_graph[relation_child_id][VALUE]